 Distributed ledger technology applications for the financial industry, in practice, are a pipe dream for many.
-At Thomson Reuters, we’ve been ahead of the curve, making the benefits of blockchain real for our customers.
+At Thomson Reuters, we’ve been ahead of the curve, making the benefits of blockchain applications real for our customers.
 Embracing disruptive technology is what we do, and last year we partnered with Axoni, a distributed ledger specialist firm, to help financial industry leaders embrace disruption, too.

 We recently sat down with Joyce Shen, our global director of emerging technology partnerships and investments, and Greg Schvey, the CEO of Axoni to talk about co-innovation.
 Together they share how our partnership came about, how they kept the voice of the customer front-of-mind and how the process was mutually beneficial for both parties.